 “My ego was so big that when (Martin) Scorsese asked me to be in the movie I didn’t even take the time to read the script.
 Had I read the script I would said to him, ‘You either change the characterization that Pesci was playing, in certain respects, because I never heard Spilotro use a racial epithet and or did I ever see him use a narcotic or a dangerous drug and that was prevalent in the movie.
 Had I seen that or had read it I would not have played myself in the movie.

 “But I had such a big head and that they paid me so much money that I couldn’t say no,” he said.

 Rosenthal moved to California a few months after escaping death and then to Florida where he operated a sports betting website.
 He died Oct.
 13, 2008 at the age of 79.
 The cause of death was listed as a heart attack.

-April 9, 2008: Playboy founder Hugh Hefner turns 82, with Las Vegas festivities marked by a surprise appearance by Pamela Anderson, a regular on Playboy’s pages.
+On this day… April 9, 2008: Playboy founder Hugh Hefner turns 82, with Las Vegas festivities marked by a surprise appearance by Pamela Anderson, a regular on Playboy’s pages.
 During a party at a Palms supersuite named after Hefner, Anderson strides in carrying a cake on a tray, wearing high heels – and nothing else.”

-Members of the band Green Day at The Golden Tiki in Chinatown on Thursday for a party for their road crew.
+Sightings Members of the band Green Day at The Golden Tiki in Chinatown on Thursday for a party for their road crew.
 Frontman Billie Joe Armstrong ordered a Pain Killer cocktail that was saved as a conversation piece…

 New England Patriots tight end Rob Gronkowski, partying at PTs Gold at Buffalo and Sunset on Thursday with his running mate, WWE personality Mojo Rawley.

-“Today was National Hug a Newsperson Day.
+The punch line “Today was National Hug a Newsperson Day.
 But if you see Bill O’Reilly, maybe just go with a fist bump.” – Late-night host Seth Meyers.